Introduction to Java Functional(SAM) Interface

 Fast track reading :

-- Also known as Single Abstract Method interfaces (SAM Interfaces)
+- Also known as Single Abstract Method interfaces (SAM Interface)

 - @FunctionalInterface is optional and it is valid even if annotation would be omitted.